 On January 13th, George Simon, Chair of Communications Media, announced which project has been selected for the second year of JPCatholic’s annual Feature Film Program.
 No Reception, written by seniors Mark Westin and Natalia Roberts, was greenlit by JPCatholic’s film faculty and will enter production this June.

 The family-friendly comedy is about a posh city dweller who gets lost in the wilderness with nothing but his pepper spray, and is soon caught up in a longstanding feud between two forest hermits.

-No Reception was pitched by Westin, a Film Production and Directing student, during the first Feature Film Pitch Night in October 2021.
+No Reception was pitched by Westin, a Film Production and Directing student from the Cayman Islands, during the first Feature Film Pitch Night in October 2021.
 While O, Brawling Love! was selected as that year’s project, Westin continued to develop the story with Screenwriting student Roberts for reconsideration this year.

 “The excitement is still setting in,” said Roberts.
 “I remember story development for this script back when I was a freshman, so it's exciting that one of the first stories I remember starting here is being made into a feature.”